Title 42 mania undercut by drop in encounters

 Still, the rhetorical tone hit a drastic crescendo ahead of the end of Title 42.

-Across social media, many warned there would be a rise in migration following the policies lifting, including numerous GOP lawmakers anticipating an “invasion” at the border.
+Across social media, many warned there would be a rise in migration following the policy’s lifting, including numerous GOP lawmakers anticipating an “invasion” at the border.

 Rep. Andy Biggs (R-Ariz.) retweeted it, likewise calling it “an outright invasion.”